Lead scoring is essential to a well-oiled marketing and sales machine.

 - Recent funding rounds

 There are many values that can make certain accounts more likely to convert or more desirable, and therefore worth the limited time of your sales associates.
+These values can be used to determine if a lead is marketing qualified.

 2. Missing Lead Values Break Scoring